Where would you feel most useful as a volunteer? Please include your top crew choices on your Volunteer Application.

 The Welcome & Safety Crew greets and directs festival attendees, and verifies that everyone on site has a wristband or other form of credential.
 This crew also ensures that aisles are kept clear, visitors get any assistance needed, and emergencies are addressed and handled quickly.
 A calm demeanor and the ability to think on one’s feet are needed.
 Shifts are available on Friday from 6:30 to 10:30 PM, Saturday from 9 AM to 10:30 PM, and Sunday from 9 AM to 7:30 PM.

 The Media Crew takes digital photos and records digital videos of each day’s festival activities.
 Volunteers may be given specific assignments in addition to general shooting on site; those who record videos may be asked to interview people at the festival.
-No later than 30 days after the festival, each volunteer must submit a disc or flash drive containing “best-of” sets of festival photos and videos to the Susquehanna Folk Music Society office, and must give blanket permission for their use in print and on the website.
+No later than 30 days after the festival, each volunteer must submit a disc or flash drive containing “best-of” sets of festival photos and videos (no watermarks!) to the Susquehanna Folk Music Society office, and must give blanket permission for their use in print and on the website.
 Shifts are available on Friday from 6:30 to 10:30 PM, Saturday from 10 AM to 10 PM, and Sunday from 10 AM to 7 PM.

 The Stage Management Crew supervises the various festival stages by maintaining the festival schedule, ensuring that performers have what they need, assisting with communications between performers and the sound engineers, and helping with loading band gear on and off the stages.
 Shifts are available on Saturday from 9 AM to 10 PM and Sunday from 9 AM to 7 PM.